Sushrut-Kale/Sushrut-Kale/README.md

 3) LEETCODE CARD:
-   Uses your real handle (ryYeqtxZz8) and shows a solved-problem heatmap/breakdown rather than global rank — more meaningful than the ~5M rank number right now, and it'll visibly improve as you solve more.
+   Uses your real handle (ryYeqtxZz8) and shows a solved-problem breakdown rather than global rank — more meaningful than the ~5M rank number right now, and it'll visibly improve as you solve more.

+4) TROPHY ROW (new):
+   Pulls live GitHub achievement trophies (repo count, stars, followers, commit streaks, etc.) — fills in automatically, no setup needed beyond the repo being named correctly (see 1).
 ========================================================
 -->